-The 'Battle of the Philippine Sea' was the strategically decisive naval battle fought between Japanese and US Forces in the Philippine Sea off the Mariana islands group as a result of the Japanese 'A' naval operation (19/20 June 1944).
+The 'Battle of the Philippine Sea' was the strategically decisive battle fought between Japanese and US naval forces in the Philippine Sea off the Mariana islands group as a result of the Japanese 'A' naval operation (19/20 June 1944).

 The air part of the battle was nicknamed the 'Great Marianas Turkey Shoot' by US airmen for the severely disproportional kill/loss ratio inflicted upon Japanese aircraft by US pilots and anti-aircraft gunners.
-The outcome is generally attributed to the Japanese shortages of trained naval pilots, the poor training and skills of those who were available, spare parts and fuel, and US improvements in training, tactics, technology (including the top-secret anti-aircraft proximity fuse), and ship and aircraft design.
+The outcome is generally attributed to the Japanese shortages of trained naval pilots, the poor training and skills of those who were available, Japanese shortage of spare parts and fuel, and US improvements in training, tactics, technology (including the top-secret anti-aircraft proximity fuse), and ship and aircraft design.
 Also, the Japanese defensive plans were obtained by the Allies directly from the aeroplane wreckage of the commander-in-chief of the Imperial Japanese navy’s Combined Fleet, Admiral Mineichi Koga, in March 1944.

 'A' was the Japanese naval counter-offensive against the US 'Forager' amphibious invasion of Saipan in the Mariana islands group.
 Admiral Isoroku Yamamoto, commander-in-chief of the Combined Fleet, had been killed on 18 April 1943 in the US 'Vengeance' air operation, and on the following day Koga had been appointed to succeed Yamamoto.
 Like his predecessor, Koga wished to maintain the Imperial Japanese navy’s long-held desire to engage and defeat the US Navy’s major Pacific strength in a battleship-dominated 'decisive battle' at a time early in 1944.

 From the very start of the Pacific War on 7 December 1941, the Japanese war plan had been to discourage and dishearten the USA by inflicting on the latter’s military forces losses so severe that the US public would become war weary and the US government would become convinced of the need to sue for peace on the basis of a status quo allowing Japan to keep the conquests it had achieved in east and south-east Asia.
 Though at a numerical disadvantage from the outset, and hampered by an industrial disparity which could only exacerbate that disadvantage the longer the war lasted, the Japanese high command believed the Imperial Japanese navy could engage the US Navy in a single but decisive engagement, known as the 'Kantai Kessen', in which the Japanese surface fleet would defeat the US Pacific Fleet in a totally decisive manner.
 However, the ability to fight and win such a battle was steadily slipping away from the Japanese.
-Imperial Japanese navy aircrew losses in the earlier Coral Sea carrier battle (resulting from ï¿½Moï¿½ and ï¿½Reï¿½) and in the Midway carrier battle resulting from ï¿½Miï¿½), together with those of the lengthy Solomon islands campaign of 1942/43, had greatly weakened the Imperial Japanese navy’s carrierborne air power capability.
+Imperial Japanese navy aircrew losses in the earlier Coral Sea carrier battle (resulting from 'Mo' and 'Re') and in the Midway carrier battle resulting from 'Mi'), together with those of the lengthy Solomon islands campaign of 1942/43, had greatly weakened the Imperial Japanese navy’s carrierborne air power capability.

 As the Solomon islands campaign was fought largely, in matÃ©riel terms, by the Imperial Japanese navy, the service’s losses in that campaign drastically reduced the number of skilled carrier pilots available to man the carrierborne air groups.
 On the other side of the coin, however, the losses suffered in the Solomon islands campaign by the US Navy could be readily absorbed, replaced and made good if not actually enlarged in a manner impossible for the Japanese.
 Thus it took the Japanese nearly a year to rebuild their carrierborne air groups, and then to only a mediocre quality, after the end of the end of the Solomon islands campaign.

 The Imperial Japanese navy’s initial plan at this time was to seek and secure a massive engagement with the US Pacific Fleet early in 1944, more specifically whenever the Americans launched their next offensive, but the much-desired and much-anticipated 'decisive battle' had then to be delayed on several occasions.
 US matériel production capacity, aircrew training and technological advances meanwhile rendered any Japanese victory increasingly difficult to achieve.
 By the end of 1942, the Allied navies had overcome most of the technological advantages which Japan’s ships and warplanes had held at the start of the war.
-Furthermore, by mid-1943 mass production of ships and improved aircraft began to tip the balance of forces in the favour of the Allies, and this tendency was complemented by the adaptation of the Allies' training practices to meet ew developments.
+Furthermore, by mid-1943 mass production of ships and improved aircraft began to tip the balance of forces in the favour of the Allies, and this tendency was complemented by the adaptation of the Allies' training practices to meet new developments.
 The US revised fleet operations, with parallel developments in both the ships' combat information centres and in doctrine, training, and practices to get the most out of the new communications and sensor technologies.

-After breaking through Japan’s 'outer' defensive ring in the costly 'Galvanic' offensive in the Gilbert islands group (including the 'Longsuit' Battle of Tarawa) in November 1943, the US Navy brought a host of these improvements together in the form of the Fast Carrier Task Force under the command of Vice Admiral Marc A. Mitscher (known as Task Force 58 when part of Vice Admiral [from 21 February 1944 Admiral] Raymond A. Spruance’s 5th Fleet and Task Force 38 when part of Admiral William F. Halsey’s 3rd Fleet).
+After breaking through Japan’s 'outer' defensive ring in the costly 'Galvanic' offensive in the Gilbert islands group (including the 'Longsuit' Battle of Tarawa) in November 1943, the US Navy brought a host of these improvements together in the form of the Fast Carrier Task Force under the command of Vice Admiral Marc A. Mitscher (known as Task Force 58 when part of Vice Admiral [from 21 February 1944 Admiral] Raymond A. Spruance’s 5th Fleet and TF38 when part of Admiral William F. Halsey’s 3rd Fleet).
 Led by this main strike force, early in 1944 the US Navy continued its advance in a steady progression across the islands of the central Pacific.
-After achieving their goals in the Gilbert islands campaign, the Americans began a series of softening-up missions aimed at weakening Japanese land-based airpower in order to limit Japan’s ability to interfere with future amphibious invasions.
+After achieving their goals in the Gilbert islands campaign, the Americans began a series of softening-up missions aimed at weakening Japanese land-based air power in order to limit Japan’s ability to interfere with future amphibious invasions.
 In fact few of the US commanders realised how capable and powerful the Fast Carrier Task Force had become in real strategic terms.
 Though initially undertaken with perhaps too acute a sense of caution, the raids proved to be successful beyond anything US planners had foreseen.
 This was especially true of the 'Hailstone' precursor to the 'Catchpole' assault on Eniwetok atoll within the 'Flintlock' offensive against the Marshall islands group: 'Hailstone' effectively neutralised the primary central Pacific base of the Imperial Japanese navy in the lagoon of Truk atoll in the Caroline islands group, and in the process wholly changed the fashion in which the war in the Pacific Ocean would then be prosecuted.

 While US commanders in general, and Spruance in particular, were highly concerned about the possibility that the Japanese might be able to attack US transport shipping and newly landed amphibious forces, the Japanese objective, in accord with the 'Kantai Kessen' concept, was actually to engage and defeat the Fast Carrier Task Force.
 Japanese commanders saw the Mariana islands group in the central Pacific, including Guam, Tinian and Saipan, as a key element of their 'inner defensive perimeter', for land-based fighter and bomber aircraft from these islands controlled the sea lanes to Japan and protected the home islands.
 As the Americans prepared for the Mariana islands campaign, the Imperial Japanese navy decided that the 'Kantai Kessen' could no longer be delayed.

 The Japanese possessed a number of advantages which, they hoped, would turn the forthcoming battle in their favour.
 Though outnumbered in ships and carrierborne aircraft, they planned to supplement the latter with land-based aircraft.
 In addition, the Japanese aircraft had superior range, which could allow them to engage the US carriers beyond the attack range of US warplanes.
 Moreover, with island bases available in the area, the Japanese hoped to launch their attack forces at distance so that their aircraft could attack the US fleet and then land on island airfields to refuel and rearm.
 They then could shuttle back toward their parent carriers and attack the US ships once again in the course of these return flights.
 Thus the US ships would be in the position of having to take punishment from the air without being able to deliver it any realistic counter blow.
 Lastly, the area was dominated by the easterly trade winds.
-The naval aircraft of the era needed a head wind blowing across the flight deck for take-off, and the easterly trade winds which predominated in the central part of the Pacific meant that aircraft carriers had necessarily to steam to the east in order to launch and recover aircraft.
+The naval aircraft of the era needed a headwind blowing across the flightdeck for take-off, and the easterly trade winds which predominated in the central part of the Pacific meant that aircraft carriers had necessarily to steam to the east in order to launch and recover aircraft.
 This meant that a fleet located to the west of the Mariana islands group would be in position to initiate and break off the battle, placing the initiative in the hands of the Japanese.